ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
 -  The dataset remains stored as `data`.
-Because most wines in the dataset are classified as low quality, a very simple classifier would be to predict that all wines are of low quality.
+Because most wines in the dataset are classified as low quality, one very simple classification rule is to predict that all wines are of low quality.
 Use the `accuracy` function (preloaded into memory as defined in Exercise 5) to calculate how many wines in the dataset are of low quality.

 *** =hint
-- The `accuracy` function should work just fine, with `0` as the first argument!
+- The `accuracy` function should work just fine with `0` as the first argument!
-- Compare `0` with the `"high_quality"` column in `data`.
+- Compare `0` with the `high_quality` column in `data`.
 How can you do that?

 *** =pre_exercise_code
 ```{python}